Lead levels - blood

 - Treatment may be considered with a level as low as 20 µg/dL or 0.97 µmol/L.

 Centers for Disease Control and Prevention website.
 Blood lead levels in children.
-Lead: what do parents need to know to protect their children?
+What do you need to know to protect children?

 Kao LW, Rusyniak DE.
 Chronic poisoning: trace metals and others.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 19.